ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 It would be trivial to add a PoP Key claim that uses the attested user key to sign over, for example, the Transaction Entity.
 However, this approach leads to undesired consequences, as explained below.

 First, a user key intended for TLS, as an example, SHOULD only be used with the TLS protocol.
-Introducing a signature oracle whereby the TLS application key is used to sign PKIX Evidence could lead to cross-protocol attacks.
+Introducing a signature oracle whereby the TLS application key is used to sign Evidence could lead to cross-protocol attacks.
 In this example, an attacker could submit a "nonce" value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.

-Second, the Presenter who has connected to the HSM to request PKIX Evidence may have permissions to list the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to a system's administrator or auditor.
+Second, the Presenter who has connected to the HSM to request Evidence may have permissions to list the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to a system's administrator or auditor.

 Requiring the Attesting Environment to use the reported application keys to generate Evidence could, in some architectures, require the Attesting Environment to resolve complex access control logic and handle complex error conditions, which violates the "simple to implement" design principle outlined in {{sec-cons-simple}}.
 More discussions on authenticating the Presenter can be found in {{sec-cons-auth-the-presenter}}.